 And told us to drink pee in order to stay young.

 Diesel is doing it again.
-They’re being weird and trying to play us into buying something that isn’t real: their new knock-off line.
-The DEISEL campaign is a pretty clever way for the denim brand to stay relevant and tap into the younger generation’s need to stand out.
+They’re being weird and trying to play us into buying something that isn’t real; their knock-off line the DEISEL campaign.
+It’s a pretty clever way for the denim brand to stay relevant and tap into this younger generation’s need to stand out (and bootleg cc: Ava Nope the bootleg goddess).

 Still, not many brands could pull a stunt like that and gain MORE credibility.